leok7v/leok7v.github.io/page3.md

  - [x] mentored junior developers
  - [x] actively collaborated and provided fixes for issues in other team high level projects
  - [x] contributed code to some open source projects
+ - [x] rebuild Android ASOP codebase to a headless version for OEM AmLogic SoC from scratch resulting in reduction of size from 1GB to 100MB and boot time from 30 seconds to 6 seconds
+ - [x] implemented FPGA friendly IR greyscale images compression algorithm for hand gesture recognition AI / neural network research  <a href="https://github.com/leok7v/bdgr/blob/master/bdgr.c" target="_blank">FPGA friendly Golomb Rice compression</a>

 hardware used: